-IMPLEMENTATION STRATEGIES FOCUS AREA OBJECTIVES AND ACTION ITEMS TIME FRAME RESPONSIBLE PARTY GOAL 1 Maintain and enhance the overall quality of life in the Village of Wolverine for all age groups, abilities, and income levels.
-OBJECTIVE A Strive to balance future growth and development in the Village while maintaining its s small-town charac ter.
-(1) Encourage the development of goods, services, recreation, and employment opportunities needed to retain and attract residents.
-Ongoing Council, PC (2) Review development proposals to ensure future development will be compatible with the community's character, master plan, and surrounding land uses.
+IMPLEMENTATION STRATEGIES FOCUS AREA OBJECTIVES AND ACTION ITEMS TIME FRAME RESPONSIBLE PARTY FOCUS AREA OBJECTIVES AND ACTION ITEMS GOAL 1 Maintain and enhance the overall quality of life in the Village of Wolverine for all age OBJECTIVE A Strive to balance future growth and development in the Village while maintaining its s (1) Encourage the development of goods, services, recreation, and employment opportunities needed to retain and attract residents.
+(2) Review development proposals to ensure future development will be compatible with the community's character, master plan, and surrounding land uses.
 Consider traffic impacts and private/public parking.
-Ongoing PC, ZO (3) Encourage year-round community events.
-Ongoing Council (4) Consider the Village's character and master plan when making decisions.
-Ongoing Council, PC L Community GOAL 2 Maintain and enhance the appearance and character of the Village of Wolverine.
+(3) Encourage year-round community events.
+(4) Consider the Village's character and master plan when making decisions.
+GOAL 2 Maintain and enhance the appearance and character of the Village of Wolverine.
 OBJECTIVE A Enhance community gateways, parks, and streets.
-Character & Quality of Life (1) Streetscapes should include pedestrian-friendly features such as trees, street furniture, trash receptacles, pedestrian-scaled lighting and public art.
-Ongoing Council, PC, ZO, DPW (2) Research and apply for grants to fund streetscape projects.
-Ongoing Council (3) Seek funding and support to develop a downtown revitalization/redevelopment plan.
-Short Council, PC (4) Apply for grants and secure funding to implement the downtown plan.
-Medium Council (5) Preserve healthy trees on public property or in the rights-of-way.
-Remove unhealthy and unsafe trees, and replace trees when needed.
-Ongoing Council, PC, DPW, (6) Continue to maintain and improve public spaces by mowing and planting flowers, shrubs and trees.
+(1) Streetscapes should include pedestrian-friendly features such as trees, street furniture, trash receptacles, pedestrian-scaled lighting and public art.
+(2) Research and apply for grants to fund streetscape projects.
+(3) Seek funding and support to develop a downtown revitalization/redevelopment plan. groups, abilities, mall-town charact Ongoing Ongoing Ongoing Ongoing Ongoing Ongoing Ongoing Ongoing Short PARTY A Income levels.
+Council, PC PC, ZO Council, PC Council, PC Council, PC Council, PC, ZO, DPW Council Council, PC, ZO, DPW Council (4) Apply for grants and secure funding to implement the downtown plan.(5) Preserve healthy trees on public property or in the rights-of-way.
+Remove Medium Ongoing Council Council, PC, DPW, unhealthy and unsafe trees, and replace trees when needed.
+(6) Continue to maintain and improve public spaces by mowing and planting flowers, shrubs and trees.
 Ongoing Council, DPW (7) Encourage the use of native plant species in landscape designs to enhance the Village's existing character.
 Ongoing Council, PC, DPW,